Inhomogeneous cosmology in the cosmic rest frame without dark stuff: Discussion

 with a critical density

 and a Hubble constant $h=0.7$ in the usual unit [6].
 Taking an age $T=14\times 10^9$ years of the Universe, this corresponds to a rather small value

-where $R$ is the distance of the Milky Way from the origin $r=0$ where the big bang has taken place.
+where $R$ is the distance of the Milky Way from the origin $r=0$ where the Big Bang has taken place.
 To determine this distance $R$ we must use some other observable to fix the integration constant $L$.
 This will be done in a later paper where we work out the redshift - distance relation for the inhomogeneous universe. {\it But the small value of $LR$ seems to suggest that we live not far away from $r=0$}.
 The appearance of $\beta$ in (6.7) can be traced back to the non-diagonal element $b(t,r)$ in the metric and to the radial motion of the matter.
 If one uses comoving coordinates this motion is transformed away and then the matter density is a big problem.
+But we must be aware that (7.3) is not more than a lowest order orientation, because first order may strongly change the picture.

 Next we consider the radial velocity $v_m$ of the galaxies.
 We restrict to lowest order only.
 To determine $v_m$ from $u^1=u^0v_m$ we need the components with upper indices.
 We find

 and